Create and Manage SDLC Tasks

 - Click Save or Save and exit to apply the changes.

-You can also create new tasks in the backlog management widget (for Kanban projects) or sprint planning widget (for Scrum projects).
+You can also create new tasks in the add tasks to board widget (for Kanban projects) or sprint planning widget (for Scrum projects).

 Task form fields